Magellanic Penguin vs Western Rockhopper Penguin

 Which is bigger, Magellanic Penguin or Western Rockhopper Penguin?

-The Magellanic Penguin is larger, standing up to 76cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Magellanic Penguin is larger, standing up to 76 cm tall and weighing up to 6.5 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Magellanic Penguin or Western Rockhopper Penguin?